 The Advantages of Guest Posting

-Guest posts are a straightforward link building strategy that can get a link embedded on a blog you trust.
-Most site owners will be willing to host paid content if you pay enough, and submitting guest posts is usually quite easy.
+Guest posts are a simple link-building strategy that places a link on a trusted blog.
+Most site owners will host paid content for a fee, and submitting guest posts is usually straightforward.
+If a guest post doesn’t work out, you can reuse the content on another site.

 The Risks of Guest Posting